The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: System Design

 \subsubsection{Aerial Design}

 According to the ITU guidelines~\cite{ITU_F.2439-0}, HAPs operate in the Ka-bands at 38 GHz with a bandwidth of 400 MHz.
-While guaranteeing ultra-flexible deployment and cost-effective wireless services, these elements can support sophisticated transmission blocks in both downlink and uplink domains, and offer antenna gains of up to 27.7 dB/K without the prohibitive costs of satellite infrastructures.
+While guaranteeing an ultra-flexible deployment, these elements offer an antenna-gain-to-noise-temperature of up to 27.7 dB/K without the prohibitive costs of satellite infrastructures.